 Michael also worked as the Marketing Director at Graywolf Press, where he oversaw Graywolf’s dynamic publicity team; launched Graywolf’s new website; revamped Graywolf’s logo, catalogs, and galley design; and worked closely with independent booksellers around the country, landing multiple Graywolf Press books on the ABA’s Indie Next list.

-Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner, Bad Feminist author Roxane Gay, the Washington Post‘s Ron Charles, the Chicago Tribune‘s Jennifer Day, Buzzfeed‘s Isaac Fitzgerald, freelance critic Michael Schaub, the New York Times Book Review‘s Pamela Paul, prestigious poetry critic Steph Burt, Slate‘s Laura Miller, New York Times Book Review‘s Parul Sehgal, GQ‘s Kevin Nguyen, and O, The Oprah Magazine‘s Leigh Haber.
+Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner, Bad Feminist author Roxane Gay, the Washington Post‘s Ron Charles, the Chicago Tribune‘s Jennifer Day, Buzzfeed‘s Isaac Fitzgerald, freelance critic Michael Schaub, the New York Times Book Review‘s Pamela Paul, prestigious poetry critic Steph Burt, Slate‘s Laura Miller, New York Times Book Review‘s Parul Sehgal, GQ‘s Kevin Nguyen, O, The Oprah Magazine‘s Leigh Haber, and Laila Lalami of The Nation and the Los Angeles Times.
 He has spoken about marketing and publicity at many book conferences, including “Poets & Writers Live” in Chicago, Grub Street’s “The Muse & the Marketplace” in Boston, the Decatur Book Festival in Atlanta, and multiple appearances at Book Expo America, as well at various universities, including Macalester College, Hamline University, the University of North Carolina, and the University of North Carolina at Wilmington.

 Before launching his publishing career, Michael received his MFA from the Iowa Writers’ Workshop.
 In 2009 he edited and collected the anthology Love Is a Four-Letter Word (Penguin/Plume), featuring work by Junot Díaz, Lynda Barry, Gary Shteyngart, and Kate Christensen, among others.